jfunk2968/r_plotting/README.md

-# R Plotting Functions for Univariate Relationship
+# R Plotting Functions for Investigating Univariate Relationships

 ### Quickly create useful, pretty plots like the one below!